 Alternatively, you might find that your website performs much better when you run 3 field enquiry forms like the one we built for Separo:

-But you won’t know until you get testing, so try to take guesswork out of the equation and set up some A/B tests on high traffic landing pages.
+But you won’t know until you get testing, so try to take the guesswork out of the equation and set up some A/B tests on high-traffic landing pages.

 Multi-Stage Contact Forms Could Be The Answer

 If you think long forms are killing your conversions but you need extra detail to qualify your leads, it may be worth experimenting with multi-stage contact forms.
-We don’t see many of these forms out in the wild, but research suggests that they may outperform single-stage variants.A case study published in 2020 showed that switching to two stage conversion form actually helped one business generate an impressive 59% increase in the volume of qualified leads coming from their website (source: Venture Harbour).
+We don’t see many of these forms in the wild, but research suggests they may outperform single-stage variants.A case study published in 2020 showed that switching to two-stage conversion form actually helped one business generate an impressive 59% increase in the volume of qualified leads coming from their website (source: Venture Harbour).